 Consider dry brushing before your next shower.
 Dry brushing will help loosen dead skin and push your lymph fluid back into circulation.
 When you bathe, limit your exposure to excessively hot water in the shower.
-The next time you bathe, ask yourself if you're washing your hair and skin out of habit, or if you genuinely need to wash, rinse, and repeat.
-You might just need a thorough rinse rather than a good scrubbing.
+The next time you bathe, ask yourself if you're washing your hair and skin out of habit, or if you genuinely should wash, rinse, and repeat.
+A thorough rinse, rather than a good scrubbing, might do the trick.
 For healthy nails, try to limit your showers to 15 minutes to keep your nails strong.
 Excessively long showers temporarily oversaturate nails and make them more prone to bending and tearing.
 Immediately after bathing, make sure you moisturize with organic products to seal in moisture.
 Don't forget your hands, feet, and elbows.

 Proper nutrition should be your first thought when you want to grow healthy hair, skin, and nails.
 B-complex vitamins are not only essential for overall health, they're vital for nail and hair strength.
 VeganSafe™ B12 helps support healthy hair and nail growth and strength.

 For truly remarkable hair, skin, and nails you should take an inside-out approach to beauty.
 Eat foods rich in beauty-boosting vitamins and take supplements to fill in the gaps.
 My favorite plant-based approach is taking our biotin supplement.
 Once you've nourished yourself from the inside, you can shift focus to the outside with Parfait Visage®.
 It's a luxury face cream formulated with essential oils and handcrafted in small batches so you can put your best face forward.